Accessing and Managing Financial Data

 q-Factors

 We also need to adjust this data.
 First, we discard information we will not use in the remainder of the book.
 Then, we rename the columns with the “R_”-prescript using regular expressions and write all column names in lowercase.
+We then query the data to select observations between the start and end dates.
+Finally, we use the double asterisk (**) notation in the assign function to apply the same transform of dividing by 100 to all four factors by iterating through them.
 You should always try sticking to a consistent style for naming objects, which we try to illustrate here - the emphasis is on try.
-You can check out style guides available online, e.g., Hadley Wickham’s tidyverse style guide.
+You can check out style guides available online, e.g., Hadley Wickham’s tidyverse style guide. note that we temporarily adjust the SSL certificate handling behavior in Python’s ssl module when retrieving the \(q\)-factors directly from the web, as demonstrated in Introduction to Tidy Finance.
+This method should be used with caution, which is why we restore the default settings immediately after successfully downloading the data.

 )